MicrosoftDocs/machine-learning-server-docs/microsoft-r/deployr/8.0/deployr-admin-security.md

 + **For Non-Root Installs:**  Apply the following configuration changes on **each and every node** on your DeployR grid, including the default grid node:

 	1. Before making any configuration changes to system files, you must stop Rserve and any other DeployR-related services:

 			cd /home/deployr-user/deployr/8.0.0
 			./stopAll.sh

 	2. Grant `deployr-user` permission to execute a command as a `sudo` user so that the RServe process can be launched.
 This is required so that the DeployR server can enforce R session process controls.
 	    1. Log in as `root`.

-    		2. Using your preferred editor, edit the file:
+	    1. Using your preferred editor, edit the file `/etc/sudoers`.

-			/etc/sudoers

-    		3. Find the following section:
+	    1. Find the following section:

                  ## Command Aliases

-    		4. Add the following line to this section:
+	    1. Add the following line to this section:

                  Cmnd_Alias DEPLOYRRSERVE = /home/deployr-user/deployr/8.0.0/rserve/rserve.sh

-    		5. Find the following section:
+	    1. Find the following section:

                  ## Allow root to run any commands anywhere

-    		6. Add or append `DEPLOYRRSERVE` for `%deployr-user` to this section:
+	    1. Add or append `DEPLOYRRSERVE` for `%deployr-user` to this section:

                  ## If an entry for %deployr-user is not found, add this line:
                  %deployr-user      ALL = DEPLOYRRSERVE
                  ## Otherwise append as shown:
                  %deployr-user      ALL = DEPLOYRTOMCAT,DEPLOYRRSERVE

-    		7. Save these changes and close the file in your editor.
+	    1. Save these changes and close the file in your editor.

-    		8. Log out `root`.
+	    1. Log out `root`.

 	3. Update the DeployR `startAll.sh` shell script to take advantage of the `sudo` command configured above.

 	    1. Log in as `deployr-user`.

-    		2. Using your preferred editor, edit the file:
+	    1. Using your preferred editor, edit the file `/home/deployr-user/deployr/8.0.0/startAll.sh`.

-			/home/deployr-user/deployr/8.0.0/startAll.sh

-    		3. Find the following line:
+	    1. Find the following line:

                  /home/deployr-user/deployr/8.0.0/rserve/rserve.sh start

-    		4. Change it to the following:
+	    1. Change it to the following:

                  sudo /home/deployr-user/deployr/8.0.0/rserve/rserve.sh start

-    		5. Save this change and close the file in your editor.
+	    1. Save this change and close the file in your editor.

 	4. Update the DeployR `stopAll.sh` shell script to take advantage of the `sudo` command configured above.

-    		1. Using your preferred editor, edit the file:
+	    1. Using your preferred editor, edit the file `/home/deployr-user/deployr/8.0.0/stopAll.sh`.

-			/home/deployr-user/deployr/8.0.0/stopAll.sh

-    		2. Find the following line:
+	    1. Find the following line:

                  /home/deployr-user/deployr/8.0.0/rserve/rserve.sh stop

-    		3. Change it to the following:
+	    1. Change it to the following:

                  sudo /home/deployr-user/deployr/8.0.0/rserve/rserve.sh stop

-    		4. Save this change and close the file in your editor.
+	    1. Save this change and close the file in your editor.

 	5. Set group privileges on the user directory containing the DeployR grid node install directory.

 	    1. Log in as `root`.

-    		2. Set group privileges.
+	    1. Set group privileges.

                  cd /home
                  chmod -R g+rwx deployr-user

 	6. Add each user that will authenticate with the server to the `deployr-user` group.

 	    1. Log in as `root`.

-    		2. Execute the following command to add each user to the `deployr-user` group.
+	    1. Execute the following command to add each user to the `deployr-user` group.

 			usermod -a -G deployr-user <some-username>

-    		3. Repeat step **B.** for each user that will authenticate with the server.
+	    1. Repeat step **B.** for each user that will authenticate with the server.

-    		4. Log out `root`.
+	    1. Log out `root`.

 	7. Restart Rserve and any other DeployR-related services on the machine hosting the DeployR grid node:

 	    1. Log in as `deployr-user`.

-    		2. Start Rserve and any other DeployR-related services:
+	    1. Start Rserve and any other DeployR-related services:

 			cd /home/deployr-user/deployr/8.0.0
 			./startAll.sh